FINNGEN/qc_imputation/README.md

 - done across all genotyping batches
 - creates a list of variants to exclude from all batches
-- excludes non-ATCG variants (already excluded from the data for each batch in `vcf_to_bed` but listed also here for completeness)
 - excludes variants that were non-PASS (output of `vcf_to_bed`) in at least the given number of batches
 - excludes variants with high missingness (output of `missingness`) in at least the given number of batches
 - excludes variants with overall MAF below the given threshold (usually not used in practice i.e. the threshold is 0)